-Anus Topic: Body parts (anatomy) Meaning e hole between your buttocks where your t.
-There is a muscle there that stays tight 900.
-Similar words Bum; bumhole Aorta Topic: Body parts (anatomy) Meaning The aorta is the biggest blood pipe and is joined to your heart.
-It carries blood out of the heart to the rest of your body.
-Similar words - Aphasia Topic: Sickness Meaning A sickness where a part of your brain gets hurt, making it hard for you to talk and understand words.
+Anus Topic: Body parts (anatomy) Meaning The anus is the hole between your buttocks where your poo comes out.
+There is a muscle there that stays tight until we do a poo.
+Similar words Bum; bumhole Aorta Topic: Body parts (anatomy) Meaning ne biggest blood pipe and is joined to carries blood out of the heart to the rest Similar words - Aphasia Topic: Sickness Meaning A sickness where a part of your brain gets hurt, making it hard for you to talk and understand words.
 Some people get aphasia after they have a stroke.
 Aphasia is when you lose means a full loss of language and understanding.
 Dysphasia means difficulty with language and understanding.
-Dysphasia; trouble talking Similar words Dysphasia; troi ıble talking Similar words Apnoea Dysphasia; troi ıble talking Topic: Brain and nerves (neurology) This can mean that you can't few seconds a Apnoea This can mean that you can't few seconds a doctors and nu People with 'sl the night but t This can be un Topic: Brain and nerves (neurology) that you stop breathing for a short time, or breathe at all.
-When you can't breathe for a ll, it is an emergency, and you need help from Apnoea This can mean that you can't few seconds a doctors and nu People with 'sl the night but t This can be un breathing mac the apnoea.
-Topic: Brain and nerves (neurology) that you stop breathing for a short time, or breathe at all.
-When you can't breathe for a ll, it is an emergency, and you need help from urses very quickly. eep apnoea' stop breathing many times in hen just start breathing again by themselves. healthy, and the doctor may prescribe a Apnoea Meaning This can mean that you can't few seconds a doctors and nu People with 'sl the night but t This can be un breathing mac the apnoea.
-Topic: Brain and nerves (neurology) that you stop breathing for a short time, or breathe at all.
-When you can't breathe for a II, it is an emergency, and you need help from urses very quickly. eep apnoea' stop breathing many times in hen just start breathing again by themselves. healthy, and the doctor may prescribe a hine to use when they are sleeping to stop Apnoea Meaning Similar words This can mean that you can't few seconds a doctors and nu People with 'sl the night but t This can be un breathing mac the apnoea.
-Not breathing ; An operation t done to treat a Topic: Brain and nerves (neurology) that you stop breathing for a short time, or breathe at all.
-When you can't breathe for a II, it is an emergency, and you need help from urses very quickly. eep apnoea' stop breathing many times in hen just start breathing again by themselves. healthy, and the doctor may prescribe a hine to use when they are sleeping to stop sleep disorder; sleeping problems
+Similar words Dysphasia; tro uble talking Apnoea Topic: Brain and nerves (neurology) Meaning This can mean that you stop breathing for a short time, or that you can't breathe at all.
+When you can't breathe for a few seconds all, it is an emergency, and you need help from doctors and nurses very quickly.
+People with 'sleep apnoea' stop breathing many times in the night but then just start breathing again by themselves.
+This can be unhealthy, and the doctor may prescribe a breathing machine to use when they are sleeping to stop the apnoea.
+Similar words Not breathing; sleep disorder; sleeping problems Appendicectomy Topic: Operation (surgery or procedure) Meaning An operation to take out the appendix.
+This surgery is done to treat appendicitis.
+Appendicitis is the when the appendix gets infected and becomes swollen.